moddedmc-wiki/fabric-modding-wiki/docs/sounds/register-custom-sounds/index.md

 }
 ```

 The subtitle entry provides more context for the player.
-The subtitle name is used in the language .json files in the `resources/assets/<mod id here>/lang` directory and will be displayed if the In-game subtitle setting is turned on and this custom sound is being played.
+The subtitle name is used in the language files in the `resources/assets/<mod id here>/lang` directory and will be displayed if the in-game subtitle setting is turned on and this custom sound is being played.

 ## Register the custom sound